Wind-River/cloud-platform-deployment-manager/DEBUGGING.md

 host.starlingx.windriver.com/storage-1      unlocked         enabled       available      storage-0-profile      true     true

-NAME                                                    MODE     TYPE       VERSION   INSYNC   RECONCILED system.starlingx.windriver.com/sample-system   duplex   standard   20.06     true     true
+NAME                                                    MODE     TYPE       VERSION   INSYNC   RECONCILED system.starlingx.windriver.com/sample-system   duplex   standard   <>     true     true
 ```

 ## Looking at logs of the currently running Pod
 The logs from the currently running Pod can be queried using the following
 command.
 The "-f" argument follows the log stream much like the Linux "tail"
 command.
 ```
-kubectl -n platform-deployment-manager logs platform-deployment-manager-[uid] -f
+kubectl -n platform-deployment-manager logs deployment.apps/platform-deployment-manager -f
 ```

 ## Looking at logs of the previously running Pod
 If the Pod crashes, is deleted, or restarts the logs from the previous
 instantiation of the Pod are kept and can be accessed with the "-p" argument.
 But, if the Pod restarts multiple time the logs from the preceding
 instantiations are lost unless the platform is configured with a more advance
 data collection mechanism.

 ```
-kubectl -n platform-deployment-manager logs platform-deployment-manager-[uid] -p
+kubectl -n platform-deployment-manager logs deployment.apps/platform-deployment-manager -p
 ```

 ## Viewing event history